-About the Park River Community Endowment Fund
+About the Park River Area Community Endowment Fund

-The Park River Community Endowment Fund was established in 1983 to make grants for community projects in the Park River area.
+The Park River Area Community Endowment Fund was established in 1983 to make grants for community projects in the Park River area.
 The Foundation is affiliated with the North Dakota Community Foundation, which is a nonprofit, tax-exempt corporation under IRS code 501(c)(3) and North Dakota Law.

-The Park River Community Endowment Fund is managed locally by a group of volunteers whose main activities are building the fund and recommending grants annually.
+The Park River Area Community Endowment Fund is managed locally by a group of volunteers whose main activities are building the fund and recommending grants annually.

 Local Advisory Committee